 Amid and after her studies, Kling extended the breadth of her craft in a variety of high-profile international work experiences: contributing product and graphic design for Tokyo’s Nosigner (2009-2010); conceiving interiors and large-scale installations at Tom Dixon’s Design Research Studio in London (2011); and working as both designer and project manager for Berlin artist Sarah Illenberger (2011-2018).
 This last partnership, with Illenberger, has proved a major platform for Kling’s burgeoning talent, leading to installation projects for renowned brands like Hermés, The New York Times, AD, Vogue, and Zeit Magazin, among others.

 Since 2012, Kling has maintained her eponymous studio in Berlin, where she continues her material- and chemistry-driven bespoke contemporary glasswork.
-Outside of “THE PRESENCE OF ABSENCE,” her standout collections include Alchemist (2015), which immortalize the ephemera that is Kling’s signature in crystal glass that gleams with the deep-crimson imprints of copper; Raw (2016), an ongoing update of her explorations into highly delicate copper-molded vases; and Circle (2016), which features stunning water glasses, distinctly shaped and engraved by their manufacture in finely pleated copper sheets.
+Outside of “THE PRESENCE OF ABSENCE,” her standout collections include RAW (2012), an ongoing update of her explorations into highly delicate copper-molded vases; and CIRCLE (2015), which features stunning water glasses, distinctly shaped and engraved by their manufacture in finely pleated copper sheets.
 Her muted SEAGLASS collection (2020) and her new adventures into holistic and sustainable glass manufacturing.